oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Defender for Cloud Apps is a Cloud Access Security Broker that provide visibility, control over data travel and powerful analytics to identify and deal with cyberthreats.
 Integrating Defender for Identity with Defender for Cloud Apps extends this capability to hybrid environments and presents all Defender for Identity Suspicious Activity (SA) alerts to the Defender for Cloud Apps dashboard, reducing the need for security analysts to monitor multiple consoles.

 To connect Defender for Identity to Defender for Cloud Apps the administrator enabling the setting must be a Microsoft Entra ID Global Admin.
 Integration is enabled in the Defender for Cloud Apps console and does not require configuration from the Defender for Identity console.
-Defender for Cloud Apps allows Agencies to access the Defender for Identity data within a single monitoring and management portal reducing the number of monitoring consoles required, however the following needs to be considered:
+Defender for Cloud Apps allows Organisations to access the Defender for Identity data within a single monitoring and management portal reducing the number of monitoring consoles required, however the following needs to be considered:

 - Alerts – Defender for Cloud Apps can display Defender for Identity alerts within the Alerts queue.
 Defender for Cloud Apps also provides additional alert filtering not available within Defender for Identity.
 - Alerts management – Management of alerts can be performed in both Defender for Cloud Apps and Defender for Identity portals.
 Closing alerts in one portal will not necessarily close the same alert in the other portal.
 It is recommended to choose which portal will be used to manage and remediate alerts to avoid duplicate effort.